 WHO ARE THE JUDGES

-A panel of expert judges will review the submissions and select five art installations to transform the community.
+A panel of expert judges will select five art installations to transform the community.
 These judges are:

 - Gill Minervini, Creative Director ArtMoves

 - Professor Ross Harley, Dean of UNSW Art and Design

 T: 02 8265 8079

 ArtMoves is just one of many ways Transport for NSW is supporting local businesses along the route of the new CBD and South East Light Rail.
 For more information, see our Supporting Business page.